 Special Note to Our Visiting RVer Members:

 If no one is available at the Lodge, you may put your RV payment in an envelope and insert into the mail slot located on the right of our front door.

 For more information regarding our RV amenities, please visit our “Facility” Page.

-We meet the first and third Tuesdays of each month at 7 pm and only the 1st Tuesday in July, August and December.
-Several RV hook-ups are available.
+We meet the first Tuesday of each month at 7 pm and 1st and 3rd Tuesday in February, March, and April.

 We are a member friendly Lodge and invite all Elks to visit us whenever in Southern New Mexico or the El Paso area.